rsdoiel/commonMarkDoc/about.md

 ---
 title: commonMarkDoc
-abstract: "This is a JavaScript module for working with CommonMark documents.
+abstract: "This is a TypeScript module for working with CommonMark documents.
 It assumes that the runtime environment is Deno 2.4.2 or better."
 authors:
   - family_name: Doiel
     given_name: R. S. Doiel